 Employee Notification:

 The Chapter Manager shall notify the employee in advance that overtime is necessary and the employee is expected to work.

 In assigning overtime, the Chapter Manager shall take into account employee preference for overtime assignments.

 To the extent feasible, overtime shall be distributed equally among regular status employees of the same classification.

+Prior to working overtime, the employee must agree to the type of compensation preferred, be it cash payment, compensatory time-off, or a combination of the two.

 Compensation for overtime work: